Nuclear umbrella: To the Philippines

 The United States deployed nuclear weapons to the Philippines between 1957 and 1977.
 In 2017 the Philippines signed the Treaty on the Prohibition of Nuclear Weapons, which prohibits use or threat of use of nuclear weapons and is understood to prohibit reliance on extended nuclear deterrence.

 To China

 In 1969, during the Sino-Soviet border conflict, the USSR considered a massive nuclear attack on China, targeting cities and nuclear facilities.
-It made military activity in the Russian Far East, and informed its allies and the United States of this potential attack.
+It made military activity in the Soviet Far East, and informed its allies and the United States of this potential attack.
 The Chinese government and archives were evacuated from Beijing while the People's Liberation Army scattered from its bases.
 The crisis abated when US Secretary of State Henry Kissinger informed the Soviet Union that an attack on China would be met by a US nuclear attack on 130 Soviet cities.
 According to the U.S. Department of State, one of the two main "after-the-fact explanations" for the Joint Chiefs of Staff Readiness Test, culminating in Operation Giant Lance, conducted by the U.S military in October 1969 was to deter a possible Soviet nuclear strike against the People's Republic of China.